 Some great retrospective questions

-The most typical questions that are asked in a retrospective are basically the three questions - the good bad retrospective:
+In addition, the most typical or most frequent questions asked in a retrospective are basically three questions:

 The other very common retrospective idea is the so called “Keep stop start retrospective”.
 It consists of three questions, you might already guessed which ones: